Air transport of the British royal family and government: Royal family

-In 1942, The King's Flight was disbanded and its responsibilities transferred to No. 161 Squadron.
-No. 161 Squadron was an operational military squadron, involved in the dropping of supplies and agents over occupied Europe throughout the War.
+In 1942, The King's Flight was disbanded and its responsibilities transferred to No. 161 Squadron RAF, an operational military squadron, involved in the dropping of supplies and agents into occupied Europe throughout the War.
 The King's Flight was reformed on 1 May 1946 at RAF Benson with a single aircraft, a de Havilland Dominie and, soon after, with four Vickers Viking C.2.

-As The Queen's Flight from 1952, the unit operated a variety of aircraft for the transportation and pilot training of members of the royal family, including Vickers Viking, Avro York, de Havilland Heron and Devon, Westland Whirlwind, Westland Wessex HCC.4, Douglas Dakota (for the Royal Visit to Nepal in 1960), de Havilland Canada DHC-1 Chipmunk, Beagle Basset and Hawker Siddeley Andover aircraft.
+As the Queen's Flight from 1952, the unit operated a variety of aircraft for the transport and pilot training of members of the royal family, including Vickers Viking, Avro York, de Havilland Heron and Devon, Westland Whirlwind, Westland Wessex HCC.4, Douglas Dakota (for the Royal Visit to Nepal in 1960), de Havilland Canada DHC-1 Chipmunk, Beagle Basset, and Hawker Siddeley Andover aircraft.

 On 2 November 1977, Queen Elizabeth II travelled for the first time aboard Concorde (aircraft G-BOAE).
-Her Majesty then flew from the Grantley Adams International Airport, Barbados, to London Heathrow, England.
+She then flew from the Grantley Adams International Airport, Barbados, to London Heathrow, England.
 That occasion was also the first visit by a Concorde aircraft to Barbados.

-In 1983, the RAF leased two BAe 146 aircraft to assess their suitability as replacements for The Queen's Flight's Andovers.
-The trial was a success and three VIP-configured BAe 146-100s entered service with The Queen's Flight (as BAe 146 CC.2s) from 1986 as the flight's first jet aircraft.
-In 2002 one of these BAe 146s was sold as surplus.
-These jets, also known as the BAe 146 Statesman, have a specially designed Royal Suite cabin.
+In 1983, the Royal Air Force leased two BAe 146 aircraft to assess their suitability as replacements for The Queen's Flight's Andovers.
+The trial was a success, and three VIP-configured BAe 146-100s entered service with The Queen's Flight (as BAe 146 CC.2s) from 1986 as the flight's first jet aircraft.
+In 2002, one of these BAe 146s was sold as surplus.
+These jets, also known as the BAe 146 Statesman, had a specially designed Royal Suite cabin.
 Although the civilian BAe 146-100 has 70-94 seats, the two BAe 146 CC.2 are configured for 19 or 26 passengers in comfort.